green-coding-solutions/documentation/content/en/docs/installation/updating.md

 docker compose up -d
 ```

+## Re-install dependencies if needed

+If python dependencies has been updated, e.g. `requirements.txt` has been
+changed, then they need to be installed.

+    sudo python3 -m pip install -r ~/green-metrics-tool/requirements.txt

 ## Re-Run the install script

 After every new `git pull` you should run the `install.sh` script to get the newest binaries and configuration params for